-A lab-grown diamond comes in pink color and different shades like light, dark, and vivid types of colors.
+A loose lab-grown diamond comes in pink color and different shades like light, dark, and vivid types of colors.
 Pink-colored diamond demand is rapidly increasing because of is most often used in a ring central diamond and is In huge demand by engagement couples who love to wear it pink shades ring on a special moment day.

 If we talked about shades then light pink colored based diamond most requirement rather than other types of shades.

 The two main factors that determine the color of a pink diamond are its body color and tone.
 The body color is the depth of the hue.
 The tone refers to how light or dark this hue is.
 Both of these factors can be determined by viewing the diamond under a jeweler’s loupe or at least 10x magnification.
 This hue can vary from a pale, almost champagne-like pink to a deep rose or dark raspberry pink.
 The body color is largely determined by where the diamond was mined.
 Lab colored diamonds that are manufactured inside a lab chamber with CVD, HPHT And LPHT process and made as per requirement color.

 Pink diamonds are generally categorized into one of the following color categories.
 The color category a diamond is listed under is based on its body color and tone.
 These categories refer to how light the hue is or how dark this hue is.
 The higher the number, the lighter and less deep a pink diamond’s hue will be.
 Most diamonds are listed under a color category grade scale between D and E, indicating that they are in the color category of fancy intense pink.